Section 6.6 ANOVA: Analysis of Variation (N6)

 (g)

-hrs1 measures “Hours worked each week.”
+measures “Hours worked each week.”

 Re-run the above comparing this variable across degree attainment.

 Activity 6.6.9.
-Starbucks Nutrition and Item Type: R.
+Starbucks Nutrition and Item Type: R

-Run the following code to download starbucks.csv a data set comtaining information about 77 Starbucks menu items their nutritional value and show it's variable names.
+a data set comtaining information about 77 Starbucks menu items their nutritional value and show it's variable names.

 (a)

-Run the following code to rplot a boxplot for fiber fiber in g, seperated by food type type.
+Run the following code to rplot a boxplot for fiber

 (b)

-Run the following code to create an aov model of starbucks and summarize it.
+Run the following code to create an aov

 (c)